-The MOU between the state and CAHP has a term of July 3, 2010 through July 3, 2018.
+The MOU between the state and CAHP has a term of July 1, 2019 through June 30, 2023.
+The COVID-19 Pandemic Recession Side Letter agreed to on June 30, 2020, extends the MOU through July 3, 2024.
 The state is required by Government Code section 19827 and the terms of the MOU to continue providing California Highway Patrol Officers with general salary increases (GSI) based upon the lag in this survey.